Traecp/OceanDAC/README.md

 INSTALLATION:
 ==========================
-+ WINDOWS: Double click on the binary file OceanDAC_v1.2_setup.exe and follow the instructions.
+Double click on the binary file OceanDAC_v1.2_setup.exe which is found in the Binary_setup folder and follow the instructions.
-+ LINUX: python setup.py install --user

 AFTER INSTALLATION:
 ==========================